 G/VAR10 Do declare local variables in the minimum scope block that can contain them, typically just before use if the language allows; otherwise, at the top of that scope block.

 G/VAR20 Do initialize variables when they are declared (especially pointers in C++).
+(Rule is valid for C++ in general and for C# for variables which are immediately used as ref parameters.)

 G/VAR30 Do declare and initialize/assign local variables on a single line where the language allows it.
 This reduces vertical space and makes sure that a variable does not exist in an un-initialized state or in a state that will immediately change.
+(Rule is valid for simple data types and for pointers.)

 // C++ sample: